eneko/eneko.github.io/_posts/2016-02-04-creating-swift-frameworks-for-ios-osx-and-tvos.md

     $ git init

 Alternatively, if you are using GitHub, you can directly create the repository in GitHub and clone it in your computer.
-The benefits of this approach is that you can have GitHub generate the `README`, `.gitignore` and `LICENSE` files for you.
+The benefit of this approach is that you can have GitHub generate the `README`, `.gitignore` and `LICENSE` files for you.